janewuco/janewuco.github.io/index.md

 These days I find myself in a different career, working on the story-telling side of tech startups, most recently with blockchain project Nervos.
 I came across crypto in 2017, quite randomly and it’s always happening and I’m still curious and wanted to learn more.
 I curate a weekly newsletter about crypto China and write here from time to time.

-I am also a proud mom of a little girl who wishes to be a dinosaur when grow-up.